aedpluto/iris-data-set-neural-net/README.md

 # iris-data-set-neural-net
-Used to test backpropagation

-Using Python to make a simple neural network on the iris dataset.
+Using Python to make a simple neural network testing backpropagation on the iris dataset.